dell/csm-docs/content/docs/getting-started/installation/operator/image-configuration.md

 - **ConfigMap Approach:**
 Create a ConfigMap specifying the required images and apply it to the operator’s namespace prior applying the CR.
 The operator will pull and apply the images defined in the ConfigMap.

-   **NOTE:** If a ConfigMap is applied, it takes the highest precedence, and any other image source configuration (such as `customRegistry`) will not be used.
+>NOTE: When a ConfigMap is applied, it takes precedence over all other settings.
+Any alternative image source configuration, such as custom registry, will be ignored.

    **Sample ConfigMap Configuration:**
    ```yaml